sjl/d/docs/02-usage.markdown

 Every page other than the introduction needs a level 1 heading as the first line.
 It will be used as the title of the page.

+If you don't have a level 1 heading as the first line, `d` will try to guess that page title based on the filename.
+It may or may not do a good job.

 ### Other Headings

 There shouldn't be any other level 1 headings.
 Levels 2/3/4/5/6 are fine.